 Best things to do in Tarifa Town

 The center of Tarifa is tiny but has a lot of people in summer.
 What’s more, the nights in the center are very lively and crowded, and you can even see some famous people in its bars and restaurants.

 Puerta de Jerez (Sherry Gate?)

 Tarifa had four doors in its walls, and the Puerta de Jerez is the only one that still stands and is one of the city’s emblematic monuments.

 It is of Muslim origin and a symbol of the reconquest.
 At the top, there is a sign that reads, “Very noble, Very loyal and Heroic city of Tarifa.
 Won the Moors, Reigning Sancho IV the Brave on September 21, 1292”

 Puerta de Jerez is located in the north and gives access to the city and the walled enclosure of Arrabal.
 Parts of the original wall have been integrated with buildings that were built in the 19th century.

 Castle of Guzman el Bueno

 Guzman el Bueno Castle was built in 960 by Caliph Abderraman III.
-It passed through different hands until it was conquered by Christians in 1292.
+It passed through different hands until Christians conquered it in 1292.
 It’s at a strategic point in the city.
 From here, you can see the entire coast and the whole city.